 How would you manage if you needed time off work, were made redundant or similar...
-Is being able to take a mortgage holiday important to you and if so, do all the banks provide this?
+Is being able to take a mortgage deferral important to you and if so, do all the banks provide this?

-If you already have a mortgage and are looking at making some improvements or changes to your outgoings, for a broader range of mortgage related questions and tips, sorted.org.nz provide advice about how to:
+If you already have a mortgage and are looking at making some improvements or changes to your outgoings, for a broader range of mortgage related questions and tips, sorted.org.nz provides advice about how to: